+Today Austin is known as the “Live Music Capitol of the World”, but when the Driskoll opened it was little more than a cow town.
 The Driskill was the vision of cattle baron Jesse Driskill.
 First opened in 1886, in 1887 the hotel holds the inaugural ball for the Texas governor, which established a custom for many to come.
 In 1888 Driskill sells the hotel due to a major part of his cattle herd, 3,000, dying.
 The hotel has changed hands numerous times over the years and undergone numerous restoration projects.
 The hotel boasts eight gold leaf framed Austrian mirrors once belonging to Emperor Maximillian and his wife Carlotta.
 During the presidency of Lyndon Johnson he had a suite permanently reserved for his use.

 Like other historic hotels, The Driskill is said to be haunted.
 Two brides hung themselves in room 525, additionally a lady committed suicide on the 4th floor and little girl died on the grand staircase while playing with a ball.
 In fact The Driskill is said to be one of the most haunted hotels in America.